ZhangPowa/PredictingMPG/README.md

 Unlike other projects, for this research study I will have to design my own experiment and collect data on my own.
 I will be utilizing random basic factorial design and select predictor variables based on literature and my own experience driving.
 Because I am using factorial design all my variables will have to be categorical variables.
 This means that if I used numerical values like temperature of the day or time departed, I would have to transform these into categorical variables.

 ## Factors
-Passengers, Lane, Weather, Time of Departure, Length of Journey, Speed, Machine, Operator.
+Passengers, Weather, Time of Departure, Length of Journey, Speed, Machine, Operator, Gas.

-Fixed: Operator, Vehicle
+Fixed: Operator, Vehicle, Gas
-Controlled: Lane

 Uncontrolled: Passengers, Time of Departure, Day of the Week, Weather, Speed, Route, Traffic

 Operator: Acceleration, Deceleration, How Person Drives